communitiesuk/plotly_dashboard_docs/README.md

 conda env update -f environment.workspace.yml
 ```

+If this doesn't resolve the problem, you can try destroying and recreating your environment.
+1. Deactivate your conda environment with `conda deactivate`
+1. Remove the existing environment with `conda env remove --name <Dashboard name>`
-If this doesn't resolve the problem, deactivate and remove the `Dashboard name` Conda environment before running the environment setup steps in [Installing packages](###Installing packages) again.
+1. Run the environment setup steps in [Installing packages](#installing-packages) again.